trishume/sympy-wiki-with-svn/GSOC-2011,-Jack-McCaffery,-Improved-Series.md

 ##Bio:

-I attended Michigan Technological University as an undergraduate and completed a B.S.
+I attended [Michigan Technological University](www.mtu.edu) as an undergraduate and completed a B.S.
 In physics.
 My primary area of interest was quantum mechanics and mathematical physics.
-I then went on to finish my masters degree in mathematics at the University of Alabama.
+I then went on to finish my masters degree in mathematics at the [University of Alabama](www.ua.edu).
 While there my primary research area was real and complex analysis.
-I am currently finishing my third year as a PhD student in the cognitive science program at The University of Louisiana at Lafayette.
+I am currently finishing my third year as a PhD student in the [cognitive science](ics.louisiana.edu) program at the [University of Louisiana at Lafayette](www.louisiana.edu).
 My primary research interest is machine learning and probabilistic reasoning.

 This project is ideal for me.
 My deepest interest in mathematics is in limits and complex functional analysis.
 Because of this and my strong background, I will be able to generalize the series expansion functionality in sympy in a way that is mathematically consistent (producing minimal errors due to competing limits, etc...) and in a way that will readily generalize to more advanced series manipulation in future releases.